Caspeerrr/PonderNet/README.md

 # Does the performance of PonderNet actually depend on pondering?
 This repository contains the code used for the experiments in "Does the performance of PonderNet actually depend on pondering".

+# Requirements

+Make sure to install the required packages with the correct version before trying to reproduce our results.

 # Reproducing experiments
 The experiment in the paper can be reproduced by running the following command.
-The argument specifies the number of random seeds you want to use.
+The argument specifies the number of random seeds you want to use. `analyze.py` will also be run, which analyzes the output of the experiment and creates the plots.

 ```
 sh run_extrapolation.sh 5